-Many users find that using drugs and alcohol is, for a period of time, a suitable way to calm and quiet those racing thoughts or depressed states.
-However, sooner or later, the drugs and alcohol will stop working, and this is the time that many people will start to consider suicide and other alternatives to combat their depression.
+Many users find that using drugs and alcohol is, for a period of time, a suitable way to calm and quiet those racing thoughts or depressive symptoms.
+However, sooner or later, the drugs and alcohol abuse will stop working, and this is when many people will start to consider self-harm, suicide, and other alternatives to combat their depression and mental health issues.

-It has become extremely common in our society today for people, alcoholic/addict or not, to struggle with depression.
-All the while, it has become a pretty frequent lighthearted and comical topic for teens and adults through memes and GIFs on social media.
+It has become extremely common in our society today for people, alcoholic/addict or not, to struggle with depression or other psychiatric disorders.
+It has become a frequent lighthearted and comical topic for teens and adults through memes and GIFs on social media.
 This does not downplay the severity of the disorder, as it has been shown that Major Depressive Disorder has shown no real signs of slowing down.

-While many people online can joke about their depressed state, research has shown that there are multiple different types and levels of depression.
+While many people online can joke about their mental health conditions, research has shown that there are multiple different types and levels of depression.
 For example:

 - Persistent depressive disorder – a depressed mood that lasts for at least two years.
 People suffering from PDD may have episodes of major depression, followed by periods of less severe symptoms, but these symptoms must last at least 2 years to be PDD.

-- Seasonal Affective Disorder – usually brought on during the winter months, this level of depression occurs when there is less sunlight and a person suffers from a lack of vitamin D. They can experience depressed symptoms such as weight gain, loss of sleep, and will subside when spring comes.
+- Seasonal Affective Disorder – SADs symptoms are usually brought on during the winter months, this level of depression occurs when there is less sunlight and a person suffers from a lack of vitamin D. They can experience depressive symptoms such as weight gain, and loss of sleep, and will subside when spring comes.

 The Dangers of Depression and Addiction

-Not to mention, many of the prescription medications that are administered for people who suffer from mental disorders come with a warning label about addiction.
-For example, it is widely known that Xanax and Klonopin are extremely addictive, despite their being readily prescribed to children and adults of all ages.
+Not to mention, much of the prescription antidepressant medication that is administered to people who suffer from mental disorders comes with a warning label about addiction.
+For example, it is widely known that Xanax and Klonopin are extremely addictive, despite their being readily prescribed as treatment options to children and adults of all ages.

-For those of us who are trying to maintain and nurture a healthy sober life, adding depression into the mix, or any other mental disorder for that matter, can really throw flies into the ointment if we aren’t aware of how these symptoms will affect us.
+For those of us who are trying to maintain and nurture a healthy sober life, adding depression into the mix, or any co-occurring disorder for that matter can really throw flies into the ointment if we aren’t aware of how these symptoms will affect us.

 This is a hugely beneficial aspect of becoming a sober alcoholic or addict through working a program.
 While the chemistry in our brain will probably present us with roadblocks and milestones, we will be taught tools on how to combat these feelings, rather than allowing them to disable us.